code4recovery/central-query/README.md

 1. Run the server, using `npm run build && npm run start` or `npm run start-dev` to execute a version that will reload upon saving code changes.

-Please note: This app uses "pure" ES modules and not the older commonjs modules.
-Please stick with is approach.
+Please note: This app uses "pure" ES modules and not the older CommonJS modules.
+Please stick with this approach.

 ### Issues